 Sometimes, after the above tests are carried out, the cause of the infertility remains unknown.

 The first and most important treatment is to ensure the woman is in the best possible health to conceive.
 This includes maintaining an ideal body weight (this should be a body mass index of 21–25); taking regular exercise; avoiding smoking; and limiting alcohol intake to two to three units per week.

 More specific treatment will depend on the cause of infertility.
 In certain conditions such as high prolactin levels in the blood, correction of the hormonal imbalance can restore ovulation.
 In women with polycystic ovary syndrome who are overweight, weight loss is the main treatment; other medication used includes metformin, spironolactone and cyproterone, which work by overcoming the hormonal imbalance.

 Ovulation is frequently brought on using drugs such as clomiphene citrate, taken in tablet form, or with follicle stimulating hormone given by injection.
 During these treatments women have to be carefully monitored to prevent the ovaries becoming too stimulated or a multiple pregnancy taking place (as a result of more than one egg being released).
 For some selected women, an operation called ovarian diathermy may be helpful.
 This involves a few tiny punctures being made in the ovary using a laparoscope.
 This can help to restore ovulation.

-Specific treatment of other causes of infertility such as removal or treatment of endometriosis, uterine fibroids, uterine polypsor pelvic adhesions can help to improve fertility.
+Specific treatment of other causes of infertility, such as removal or treatment of endometriosis, uterine fibroids or uterine polypsor pelvic adhesions, can help to improve fertility.

 Another option, which may be recommended for patients without a uterus, is using a surrogate.
 In this case, assisted reproduction is carried out using the patient’s own eggs with the embryo then being implanted into the surrogate woman who carries the child until birth.